Skip to main content

 Standard Billing plans cannot include prices with paymentTerm: instant.
 Attempting to add one returns a 422 error.
 See Billing Versions for payment term constraints by billing model.

-Linking a Feature
+Linking a feature

 A price can automatically provision an entitlement when a customer subscribes by linking it to an entitlementTemplate.
 This is how you grant access to features — quota limits, reset periods, and rollover behavior — directly through the plan’s pricing.
 To grant a feature without charging for it, set unitPrice: "0" on the price and attach the entitlementTemplate.
 When a customer subscribes to the plan, the entitlement is provisioned automatically.
 Key points: